PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

-USB C technology became quite popular in recent years, with more and more devices using it by default.
+USB C technology has become quite popular in recent years, with more and more devices using it by default.
 So if you happen to have a phone, tablet, or laptop with USB-C ports, then you might also want to have a 100% compatible power bank as well.
-Otherwise, you’ll either end up using all sorts of adapters and you’ll be giving up on speed and efficiency.
+Otherwise, you’ll end up using all sorts of adapters and you’ll be giving up on speed and efficiency.

-This is why we made this in-depth research on the USB C power banks available on the market and shortlisted the best of them here.
-The main criteria we took into consideration were:
+This is why we created this in-depth research on the USB C power banks available on the market and shortlisted the best of them here.

 So without further ado, here are the best USB C power banks in our opinion: